 EHS Support LLC ("EHS Support") was retained by American Electric Power, Kentucky Power Company ("AEP") in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents at the Big Sandy Fly Ash Pond (BSFAP) associated with the Big Sandy Power Plant located in Louisa, Kentucky (EHS Support, 2019a).
-The ASD determined that groundwater in the vicinity of the BSFAP is not being impacted by CCR constituents from the BSFAP, but rather the statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS) that triggered the ASD investigation were due to the oxidation of coal seams that have been intersected by well location MW-1603.
+The ASD determined that groundwater in the vicinity of the BSFAP was not being impacted by CCR constituents from the BSFAP.
+The statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS), which triggered the ASD investigation, were determined to be a result of the oxidation of coal seams that were intersected by the borehole for well MW-1603.

-Since the initial ASD investigation was completed (incorporating data from September 2016 to October 2018), a second ASD investigation was conducted after the March 2019 groundwater monitoring data showed SSLs of beryllium, cobalt, and lithium exceeding the GWPS at the same groundwater monitoring location, MW-1603 (EHS Support, 2019b).
-The presence of these three CCR constituents at SSLs above the GWPS has persisted in MW-1603 through the August 2019 sampling event.
-In addition, the August 2019 sampling event reported a SSL of radium 226/228 (combined) above its GWPS for the first time, in MW-1603.
+Since the initial ASD investigation was completed (incorporating data from September 2016 to October 2018), a second ASD investigation was conducted after the March 2019 groundwater monitoring data yielded SSLs of beryllium, cobalt, and lithium exceeding the GWPS at the same groundwater monitoring location, MW-1603 (EHS Support, 2019b).
+The presence of these three CCR constituents at SSLs above the GWPS persisted in MW-1603 through the August 2019 sampling event, as documented in a third ASD investigation (EHS Support, 2020).
+In addition, the August 2019 sampling event reported an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) above its GWPS for the first time in MW-1603 (EHS Support, 2020).